thenativeweb/hase/README.md

 To subscribe to messages received by this publisher, call the `createReadStream` function, and then subscribe to the stream's `data` event.
 You can access the message's payload through its `payload` property.

+Additionally, you need to process the received message.
+If you were able to successfully handle the message, call the `next` function.
+If not, either call `discard` (which removes the message), or call `defer` (which requeues the message).

 ```javascript
 hase.connect('amqp://...', function (err, mq) {
   mq.once('error', function (err) {